kiernan-dev/kiernan-studio-landing/README.md

-# Kiernan Cloud Lab
+# Kiernan.Studio

-A modern, high-performance landing page built with React and Vite, showcasing curated AI and automation tools for invited users.
+A modern, high-performance portfolio landing page built with React and Vite, showcasing full-stack development and graphic design work for startups, corporations, and freelance clients.

 ## ✨ Features